 If your why is to soothe the suffering of others, your goal could be, Fundamentally change how the world approaches children’s literacy.
 Or, Make a substantial impact on the global water crisis.

 Brainstorm a bunch of these mega-mountain-dream-big-or-bust-WOW goals.
 Go nuts!
-Aim for 20.
+Fill up an entire page.

-By the time you have 20 mega-WOW dreams (you feel more confident, don’t you?), choose one.
+By the time you have a full page of mega-WOW dreams (you feel more confident, don’t you?), choose one.
 One that sings.
 The one that if you reached, it would be the culmination of a life lived in alignment with your big why.
 This can take some time, so chew on it for a bit.

 3. Write the story.